Harold Ross: The New Yorker

 During the Second World War, the New Yorker ran on a skeleton staff after many contributors joined the war effort.
 Ross and his assistant William Shawn would put in six to seven days a week.
 To cultivate relationships, they published some PR works from the United States Department of War.
 "Survival", John Hersey's profile of future president John F. Kennedy, was also submitted to the department before receiving clearance.
 Kennedy's father Joseph P. Kennedy Sr. was disappointed that the story had gone to the New Yorker, which he deemed too small and niche.
 An irritated Ross, who saw his magazine as an underdog competing against the larger powerhouses, relented into allowing a reprint of the story in the Reader's Digest.
 Hundreds of thousands of copies would be distributed during the younger Kennedy's eventual campaigns for the U.S. House of Representatives and later the presidency.

 Ross worked long hours and ruined all three of his marriages as a result.
 He was a careful and conscientious editor who strove to keep his copy clear and concise.
 One famous query to his writers was "Who he?"
-Ross believed the only two people were recognizable to everyone in the English-speaking world were Harry Houdini and Sherlock Holmes.
+Ross believed the only two people who were recognizable to everyone in the English-speaking world were Harry Houdini and Sherlock Holmes.

 Quite aware of his limited education, Ross treated Fowler's Modern English Usage as his Bible.
 He edited every issue of the magazine from the first until his death—a total of 1,399 issues.
 He was notorious for overusing commas.
 Ross designated Shawn as his preferred successor, which Fleischmann confirmed after Ross died.

 James Thurber quotes the reminiscences of many colleagues of both men in his 1959 memoir, The Years with Ross, citing his former chief's pranks, temper, profanity, anti-intellectualism, drive, perfectionism, and an almost permanent social discomfort, and how these all shaped The New Yorker staff.
 Ross and his magazine slowly became famous among literati and newspapermen.
 Thurber quoted John Duncan Miller, the Washington, D.C., correspondent for The Times of London, after meeting Ross in 1938:During the first half hour, I felt that Ross was the last man in the world who could edit the New Yorker.
 I left there realizing that nobody else in the world could.